wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-2022-group-chat.md

 Jesse, Charles, Francois and I (Francis) teamed up to explore these ideas further.

-## Works on Wazo-Platform to Support Group Chat
+## Working on Wazo-Platform to Support Group Chat and Reactions

 ### Support Multiple Recipients